Orange168/sourcegraph-sublime/README.md

 ## Usage

 Sourcegraph for Sublime opens a channel in your browser to initialize your Sourcegraph session when in Go files.
-If, for any reason, your channel gets closed, press <kbd>ctrl</kbd><kbd>alt</kbd><kbd>o</kbd> in any file to reopen the Sourcegraph channel.
-Alternatively, you can click on `Sublime Text > Preferences > Package Settings > Sourcegraph > Reopen Channel`.
+If, for any reason, your channel gets closed, you can click on `Sublime Text > Preferences > Package Settings > Sourcegraph > Reopen Channel`.
 As you navigate through Go files, press <kbd>ctrl</kbd><kbd>alt</kbd><kbd>j</kbd> when your cursor is on a symbol to load its definition and references across thousands of public Go repositories.

 ## Flags